Jira (software): Security

 In April 2010, a cross-site scripting vulnerability in Jira led to the compromise of two Apache Software Foundation servers.
 The Jira password database was also compromised.
 The database contained unsalted password hashes, which are vulnerable to rainbow attacks, dictionary lookups and cracking tools.
 Apache advised users to change their passwords.
 Atlassian themselves were also targeted as part of the same attack and admitted that a legacy database with passwords stored in plain text had been compromised.

 Evolution

 When launched in 2002, Jira was purely issue tracking software, targeted at software developers.
 The app was later adopted by non-IT organizations as a project management tool.
 The process accelerated after the launch of Atlassian Marketplace in 2012, which allowed third-party developers to offer project management plugins for Jira.
 BigPicture, Scriptrunner, Advanced Roadmaps (formerly Portfolio), Structure, Tempo Planner, and ActivityTimeline are major project management plugins for Jira.

+Jira Service Management

+Jira Service Management (JSM) was originally launched in 2013 as Jira Service Desk, targeting IT operations and business service desk use cases.
+In 2020, Atlassian rebranded and expanded the product as Jira Service Management, integrating incident management and on-call alerting functionality from Opsgenie, a company Atlassian had acquired in 2018.
+The rebrand also introduced capabilities aligned with the ITIL framework, including change management, problem management, and a configuration management database (CMDB).

+Jira Service Management received PinkVERIFY ITIL 4 certification from Pink Elephant in 2023.
+This certification lapsed in 2024 after ITIL 4 tool certification processes transitioned from Pink Elephant to PeopleCert; as a result, the product no longer appears on Pink Elephant's certified-tool listings.
+Atlassian has stated it holds current ITIL 4 certification through PeopleCert's Accredited Tool Vendors program.

+Jira Service Management integrates with other Atlassian products, including Jira Software, Confluence, and Statuspage.
+Beyond IT service management, it supports broader enterprise service management (ESM) applications, such as human resources and legal request handling.